Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: Pure infiniteness and paradoxical comparison

-Note that Matui (Definition 4.9 in \cite{Matui2}) introduced a notion called pure infiniteness as well for locally compact Hausdorff \'{e}tale ample groupoids whose unit space is the Cantor set.
-It is also straightforward to our paradoxical comparison is a generalization of the pure infiniteness in Matui's sense.
+Note that Matui (Definition 4.9 in \cite{Matui2}) introduced a notion called pure infiniteness as well for locally compact Hausdorff \'{e}tale ample groupoids on the Cantor set.
+It is also straightforward to verify that our paradoxical comparison is a generalization of the pure infiniteness in Matui's sense.
 We will actually show in Section 5 that they are equivalent for locally compact Hausdorff \'{e}tale ample groupoids.
-In addition, Suzuki (Definition 3.3 in \cite{YS}) also introduced a notion of pure infiniteness for locally compact Hausdorff \'{e}tale groupoids having a compact unit space.
+In addition, Suzuki (Definition 3.3 in \cite{YS}) also introduced a notion of pure infiniteness for locally compact Hausdorff \'{e}tale groupoids on compact spaces.
 His notion is equivalent to Matui's notion when the groupoid is minimal and ample.
-We show below first that when the groupoid $\CG$ is ample it suffices to consider compact open sets instead of general open sets in the definitions above.
+The following shows that when the groupoid $\CG$ is ample it suffices to consider compact open sets instead of general open sets in Definition 3.6 above.